 Both Index and Match can also run as an array form of the Excel Lookup Function.

 Paired with INDEX, an INDEX & MATCH Function can manage to look up on the left or the right of any array of cells.

-Microsoft Excel has become the easiest way to quickly analyze data.
-Several Summary functions, Pivot Tables, What-If Analysis, and other powerful features & methods are available for your use within Microsoft Excel, right out of the box.
+Microsoft Excel has become the easiest way to analyze data quickly.
+Several Summary functions, Pivot Tables, What-If Analysis, and other powerful features & methods are available for your use within Microsoft Excel right out of the box.
 Learn them, and your data analysis will become a breeze.

 Here are the Top 10 Ways to Summarize Data in Excel Quickly

 These data analysis & summarization tips will work in Microsoft Excel 365, Excel 2019, Excel 2016, Excel 2013, Excel 2010, Excel 2007 & even Excel 2003.
 Further, they work on Excel for Windows as well as Microsoft Excel running on a Mac.

 These Data Summarization Tips are listed in the order of the easiest to implement to the ones that need a bit more time.
 Some of the more complex data summarization methods will actually add more value to your data analysis.

 Get The Data Ready For Summarization